You are here

 Women are more likely to develop neuropsychiatric diseases such as major depressive disorder and anxiety, and neurodegenerative diseases such as Alzheimer’s disease.
 Additionally, women disproportionately bear the psychological and economic burden of caring for relatives living with diseases, which can affect their health outcomes.
 Women also show unique physiological and behavioural changes throughout their lifespan.
 For example, pregnancy and the menstrual cycle result in physiological changes that can alter symptoms and susceptibility to disease that persist across a lifetime.
 Traumatic brain injury (TBJ) resulting from intimate partner violence (IPV) is approximately 80x greater than that from professional sports or military, yet the public attention has been on TBI following sport injury and not IPV.
 TBI has long-term physiological, mental and physical consequences that impact women’s health long after the incidence and TBI affects women differently than men.
 These findings demonstrate the need for more research and visibility on unique features of women’s health.
 To appreciate women’s health fully, we need to consider the cultural, societal and biological functions at play across a lifespan.

-Listen to episode 1 now on all major platforms!
-Additional episodes will be released on the second Wednesday of every month.
+Listen to Season 1 now on all major platforms!